Six years ago, I could never have predicted how much my mother, brother and I could lose.

 our hope for aoT

-My brother and I have faced persistent obstacles in our efforts to care for our very ill 61-year-old mother living with paranoid schizophrenia in Montgomery County, Maryland.
+My brother and I have faced persistent obstacles in our efforts to care for our very ill 61-year-old mother living with paranoid schizophrenia in Maryland.
 We wonder if she will ever have her life back.
 It is thus with both great pleasure and, frankly, surprise that I learned of Montgomery County’s consideration of an assisted outpatient treatment (AOT) pilot project that would help people who, like my mom, are too ill to know they need treatment and therefore refuse all voluntary services in the community – to their great detriment.

 I know that Montgomery County’s government cares about its residents.
 I am a proud graduate of Richard Montgomery High School’s International Baccalaureate program, one of the finest in the world because of the dedication of local government to an excellent school system.
 After my mother’s diagnosis, my brother and I have been able to secure vital financial assistance for her through Montgomery County’s extensive social safety net, though we were only able to do so against our mother’s objections with documentation of her illness.

 Even with shelter and food, our mother continues to suffer with her delusions and now isolates herself at home for fear that any vehicle she rides in will explode.
 This county is a leader in so many ways, and it is clear that its government aims to give its residents the best chance for a happy, healthy life.
 Assisted outpatient treatment would give that back to my mother, who has contributed so much to her community already and now needs its help.
 My brother and I live in hope that Montgomery County will implement this program without delay to serve a vulnerable and deserving population, perhaps even including my mom.
-Other jurisdictions around the country have seen strikingly positive results through AOT, and I am confident it would save lives in Montgomery County today and well into our future.
+Other jurisdictions around the country have seen strikingly positive results through AOT, and I am confident it would save lives in Maryland today and well into our future.

 To read another story of Individuals and Families SPEAKING, click the title link below.